-CAUTION: Each time the gun is cleaned, be sure to remove both the clean-out screw from the end of the bolster/drum and the nipple.
+CAUTION: Each time the gun is cleaned, be sure to remove the nipple.
 (On flint-lock models remove the touch hole.)
 Clean the fire channel in the bolster with a pipe cleaner or the like.
-Reinstall the clean-out screw and nipple (or touch hole).
-Be sure to always lube the threads of the clean-out screw, nipple or touch hole liner with WonderLube to insure their easy future removal.
+Reinstall the nipple (or touch hole).
+Be sure to always lube the threads of the nipple or touch hole liner with WonderLube to insure their easy future removal.

-- 1. An easy procedure is to stand the barrel in a pail of cleaning solution, breech end down. - 2.
-With a cleaning patch on a loading/cleaning jag attached to the end of a ramrod, draw the solution in and out of the barrel by means of a pumping action to create suction. - 3.
-Wipe the exterior surfaces of the barrel and the rest of the gun with a cloth dipped in the same cleaning solution. - 4.
-Rinse the barrel with warm water and immediately dry the barrel. - 5.
-The lock plate and trigger assembly can be removed from the stock, as well as the other metal components.
+- 1. An easy procedure is to stand the barrel in a pail of cleaning solution, breech end down. - With a cleaning patch on a loading/cleaning jag attached to the end of a ramrod, draw the solution in and out of the barrel by means of a pumping action to create suction. - Wipe the exterior surfaces of the barrel and the rest of the gun with a cloth dipped in the same cleaning solution. - 4.
+Rinse the barrel with warm water and immediately dry the barrel - The lock plate and trigger assembly can be removed from the stock, as well as the other metal components. - 6.
+When the gun parts are dry, treat all metal surfaces, including the inside of the lock plate, with a light coating of a rust preventative or gun oil.
+Reassemble. - Store the gun in a cool, dry place which can be securely locked.
+Storage in a gun case is not recommended.
+It may retain moisture and hasten corrosion.